Charlotte of Mecklenburg-Strelitz: Queen consort

-The King enjoyed country pursuits and riding and preferred to keep his family's residence as much as possible in the then rural towns of Kew and Richmond.
+The King enjoyed country pursuits and riding and preferred to keep his family's residence as much as possible in the then-rural towns of Kew and Richmond.
 He favoured an informal and relaxed domestic life, to the dismay of some courtiers more accustomed to displays of grandeur and strict protocol.
 Lady Mary Coke was indignant on hearing, in July 1769, that the King, the Queen, her visiting brother Prince Ernest and Lady Effingham had gone for a walk through Richmond by themselves without any servants: "I am not satisfied in my mind about the propriety of a Queen walking in town unattended."

 From 1778, the royal family spent much of their time at a newly constructed residence, the Queen's Lodge at Windsor, opposite Windsor Castle, in Windsor Great Park, where the King enjoyed hunting deer.
 The Queen was responsible for the interior decoration of their new residence, described by a friend of the royal family and diarist Mary Delany: "The entrance into the first room was dazzling, all furnished with beautiful Indian paper, chairs covered with different embroideries of the liveliest colours, glasses, tables, sconces, in the best taste, the whole calculated to give the greatest cheerfulness to the place."

-Charlotte treated her children's attendants with friendly warmth which is reflected in this note she wrote to her daughters' assistant governess, Mary Hamilton:
+Charlotte treated her children's attendants with friendly warmth, which is reflected in this note she wrote to her daughters' assistant governess, Mary Hamilton:

 My dear Miss Hamilton, What can I have to say?
 Not much indeed!
 But to wish you a good morning, in the pretty blue and white room where I had the pleasure to sit and read with you The Hermit, a poem which is such a favourite with me that I have read it twice this summer.
 Oh!
 What a blessing to keep good company!
 Very likely I should not have been acquainted with either poet or poem was it not for you.

 Charlotte did have some influence on political affairs through the King.
 Her influence was discreet and indirect, as demonstrated in the correspondence with her brother Charles.
 She used her closeness with George III to keep herself informed and to make recommendations for offices.
-Apparently her recommendations were not direct, as she on one occasion, in 1779, asked her brother Charles to burn her letter, because the King suspected that a person she had recently recommended for a post was the client of a woman who sold offices.
+Apparently her recommendations were not direct; she on one occasion, in 1779, asked her brother Charles to burn her letter because the King suspected that a person she had recently recommended for a post was the client of a woman who sold offices.
 Charlotte particularly interested herself in German issues.
 She took an interest in the War of the Bavarian Succession (1778–1779), and it is possible that it was due to her efforts that the King supported British intervention in the continuing conflict between Joseph II and Charles Theodore of Bavaria in 1785.